Web Content Filter MDM payload settings for Apple devices

 The identifier for the plug-in filter.

 The IP address, fully qualified domain name (FQDN) or URL of the service.

-The organization name for the service.
+The organisation name for the service.

-The user name for authenticating to the service.
+The username for authenticating to the service.

-The password for the user name.
+The password for the username.